Other Academic Matters

 External Skills Support

 The CAPOD unit offers various types of skills and development support, including study skills and maths/stats.

 Recording Devices in Lectures

 If you have a disability or some medical condition which means that you are unable to take notes in lectures, you may seek permission from Student Services to use a voice recorder or other computer-based device to record lectures and/or tutorials.
 If you are not authorised by Student Services to record lectures then you must request permission from the relevant academic member of staff prior to the lecture taking place.
-See the Lecture Recording Policy and Guidance for Students.
+See the Academic Adjustments Policy and Guidance for Students.